 The origins of the practice of acupuncture can be traced back more than 30 centuries ago to the heart of ancient China.
 The first practitioners were highly skilled at making accurate diagnoses through detailed observation of their patients.
-They learned that the body can be mapped with energy channels called meridians, associated with the various body systems in which energy, or qi (chi) flows.
-They saw that obstructions to the flow of energy along these channels could result in physical, mental and emotional imbalance, which eventually led to disease.
+Based on the belief that the body can be mapped with energy channels called meridians, associated with the various body systems in which energy, or qi (chi) flows, they suggested that obstructions to the flow of energy along these channels could result in physical, mental and emotional imbalance, which eventually led to disease.
 By stimulating the acupuncture points the free flow of energy could be restored, allowing the body to re-establish its natural balance.
 This approach remains central to the practice of acupuncture today.

 There has been much comment in the press in recent years about the benefit of acupuncture for fertility concerns.
 Here at the Zita West Clinic, acupuncture is always carried out in conjunction with mainstream Western medicine to ensure the best possible level of reproductive health.
-Our team carries out over 6000 sessions of fertility-focused treatments each year and we consistently update our methods by consulting the latest research on the benefits of acupuncture as part of fertility treatment.
+Our team carries out over 6000 sessions of fertility-focused treatments each year and we consistently update our methods by consulting the latest research as part of fertility treatment.

 Zita West has over twenty years’ experience as an acupuncturist, and heads up our team of practitioners.
 They always have access to Zita for advice, as well as to a whole medical team of highly experienced doctors and midwives at the clinic.
 Zita also frequently reviews individual cases to ensure that clients receive the highest standard of care.